Southern Asia Studies

 Southern Asia Studies is an interdisciplinary undergraduate program, which provides students with the opportunity to focus their studies on the customs, social organization, ideas, historical experiences and present-day conditions of India, Pakistan, Bangladesh, and their neighbours.
 Students with a major or minor in Southern Asia Studies take courses in Religion, History, Political Science and other disciplines – including Film Studies, Economics, Education, Linguistics, English, and Sociology and Anthropology.

 The countries of Southern Asia have one-fifth of the world's total population today and possess the heritage of one of the world's oldest civilizations.
 This region is of immense political importance, and religious significance – made up of communities practicing Hinduism, Islam, Buddhism, Jainism, Zoroastrianism, Sikhism, Judaism and Christianity.
 People who come from this region, or whose great-grandparents did, are an important part of Canada today, and their cultural expressions contribute to the richness of Canadian society.

-Read more about undergraduate programs in the Department of Religion.
+Read more about undergraduate programs in the Department of Religions and Cultures.